Lindsey Doe: Sexplanations

-In April 2013, Doe partnered with Hank Green to found the YouTube channel Sexplanations, a series about human sexuality that began that July.
+Driven by her children's lack of sex education, in April 2013, Doe partnered with Hank Green to found the YouTube channel Sexplanations, a series about human sexuality that began that July.
 By October 2013, the videos had already attracted controversy and attacks on its host; viewers have objected to Doe's use of the phrases "biosex male" and "biosex female" to refer to sex assignment, as well as her inclusion of "allies" in the initialism LGBTIQQAA2.
 The ratio of filmed content to the final videos is about 30:1, with Doe and her videographer agonizing over all the details.
 Guests on Sexplanations have included Eden Atwood and Hank Green.
 The show's tagline is "stay curious".
 In 2015, The Daily Dot raved about Sexplanations, calling it "not only an accomplishment in the world of sex education but the world of YouTube."
 In June 2017, Doe expanded the Sexplanations brand to a similarly-themed podcast.

 In November 2021, Doe announced the December retirement of Sexplanations, citing two primary reasons: first, an observation that she was finding her content repetitive, and second, that her mental health had declined from nearly a decade of persistent sexual harassment and vitriolic emails and calls to her personal cell phone.